polkastarter/polkastarter-crowdloan/README.md

 polkadot-launch config.json
 ```

-Now you have a running instance of a local Kusama runtime and some test parachains running alongside.
+Now you have a running instance of a local Westend runtime.

 One simple an effective way to start interacting with the runtime is by using the Polkadot.js App which is essentially a generic DApp which you can use to quickly view any Polkadot runtime.